pantheon-systems/example-wordpress-composer/README.md

 Composer, Terminus and wp-cli commands should be run in Lando rather than on the host machine.
 This is done by prefixing the desired command with `lando`.
 For example, after a change to `composer.json` run `lando composer update` rather than `composer update`.

-## Upstream automation
+## Re-enabling automation

-The automation which ran daily and created PRs with updated `composer.lock` files has been disabled as of `12/1/22`.
-If at any point it is desired to re-enable this job, uncomment lines `252-261` in `.circleci/config.yml`.
+The automation which ran daily to check for composer updates has been disabled as of `12/1/22`.
+Build Tools users can re-enable automation to check for composer updates by uncommenting lines `252-261` in `.circleci/config.yml`.